-Previously, we thought that this 'combination deworming' approach was extremely cost-effective, with DCP2 estimating its cost-effectiveness to be as good as $3.41 per DALY.
-However, GiveWell subsequently discovered major problems with DCP2's methodology, as announced in this blog post: a decimal point was misplaced in the DCP2 and the figure should have been $341.00 per DALY.
-GiveWell's own estimate of the cost per 'life-equivalent' saved through combination deworming is $5000.
-If we consider saving one life to be equal to 30 DALYs, this suggests a cost of around $170 per DALY.
+The 'Combination deworming' approach is extremely cost-effective.
+According to a GiveWell's estimate of the cost per 'life-equivalent' saved through combination deworming is ~$1600-4500.
+If we consider saving one life to be equal to 30 DALYs, this suggests a cost of around ~$50-150 per DALY.

 Reasons to be optimistic about NTD treatment.

 There are several reasons to suspect that treating neglected tropical diseases might nevertheless be very cost effective.
 See our blog post on this topic for a more comprehensive overview.